wxMaxima-developers/wxmaxima/README.md

 `GDK_BACKEND=x11 wxmaxima`

-(For example Ubuntu 22.04 (with a Wayland capable graphics card) is affected.)
+(For example, Ubuntu 22.04 (with a Wayland capable graphics card) is affected.)